Getting help

 Try to manage your anxiety

-Try to maintain trust in your teen
+Try to trust your teen

-When to end therapy?
+When to end therapy

-Need to talk about what you are going through with your teenager?
+Need to talk about what you're going through with your teenager?

-Contact Tel-jeunes Parents for free 24/7 professional support
+Contact Tel-jeunes Parents for free professional support, 24/7